databricks/cli/bundle/internal/docs/docs.md

      - Identifier for the availability zone in which the cluster resides.
 This can be one of the following: - "HA" => High availability, spread nodes across availability zones for a Databricks deployment region [default] - "AUTO" => Databricks picks an availability zone to schedule the cluster on. - A GCP availability zone => Pick One of the available zones for (machine type + region) from https://cloud.google.com/compute/docs/regions-zones.

-### targets.resources.clusters.spark_conf
-An object containing a set of optional, user-specified Spark configuration key-value pairs.
-Users can also pass in a string of extra JVM options to the driver and the executors via `spark.driver.extraJavaOptions` and `spark.executor.extraJavaOptions` respectively.

-### targets.resources.clusters.spark_env_vars
-An object containing a set of optional, user-specified environment variable key-value pairs.
-Please note that key-value pair of the form (X,Y) will be exported as is (i.e., `export X='Y'`) while launching the driver and workers.

-In order to specify an additional set of `SPARK_DAEMON_JAVA_OPTS`, we recommend appending them to `$SPARK_DAEMON_JAVA_OPTS` as shown in the example below.
-This ensures that all default databricks managed environmental variables are included as well.

-Example Spark environment variables:
-`{"SPARK_WORKER_MEMORY": "28000m", "SPARK_LOCAL_DIRS": "/local_disk0"}` or
-`{"SPARK_DAEMON_JAVA_OPTS": "$SPARK_DAEMON_JAVA_OPTS -Dspark.shuffle.service.enabled=true"}`

 ### targets.resources.clusters.workload_type